cauerego/cauerego.github.io/_posts/2015-12-31-cregox-navigator-around-the-world.markdown

 That city came to my rescue.

 People there cared for each other.
 Sometimes too much, but it's a tough balance.
 Truth is, I found later on, everyone cares and too many of us are afraid.
 It was still in that river that I finally lost my virginity.
 And that was one of the most important missing puzzle pieces for those previous 25 years, so worthwhile waiting for.

-What a legendary trip.
+Funny enough, it was only 2 years later that I would come back to that same city, to finalize that cycle with a legendary balloon trip.
+They go just like we all should.
+Blowed by the wind.